 Transit availability at State office buildings is required by Government Code Sections 15808.1 and 14660, and Health and Safety Code Section 50093.5, which mandate that State office facilities with more than 200 employees or which directly serve the public be located within a "public transit corridor."
 This is defined in Health and Safety Code Section 50093.5 as "that area within one-quarter mile of a route on which the level of service is at, or above, the average for the transit system as a whole, according to the transit operator serving the area, and on which regularly scheduled public mass transit stops are located, or within one-quarter mile of an existing or planned public mass transit guideway or busway station, or within one-quarter mile of a multimodal transportation terminal serving public mass transit operations" (DGS 1997b).
-The building is located within two blocks of a Sacramento Regional Transit light rail station on 8th Street to the southwest and on K Street to the north.
-In addition, there are several bus stops for different routes and transit providers (e.g., Sacramento Regional Transit, El Dorado Transit) within a quarter mile of the building, including routes on 9th, 10th, L and N Streets.
+The Bateson Building is located two blocks south of a Sacramento Regional Transit light rail station on O Street that serves the Green, Gold, and Blue lines.
+In addition, there are bus stops for different routes and transit providers (e.g., Sacramento Regional Transit, El Dorado Transit) located within one-quarter mile of the building, including service on 9th Street at the front of the Bateson Building.